850 Columbus Avenue

 Boston, MA 02120

-Jethro (Shuwen) is a PhD student in the computer science program at Northeastern University’s College of Computer and Information Science, advised by Professor David Choffnes.
+Jethro (Shuwen) is a PhD student in the computer science program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor David Choffnes.
 Jethro’s research involves systems and networking and he is a member of the Networked Systems Research Group.

 Previously, he received his MS (2017) in Computer Science from Boston University, during which his research revolved around performance diagnosis for distributed systems and data center networking.
 He also holds a BEng (2015) in Software Engineering from Sun Yat-sen University.

 - BEng in Software Engineering, Sun Yat-sen University – China

 - Hometown: Shenzhen, China

 - Field of Study: Systems and Networking